-Through the generosity of AUWCL friends and alumni, dozens of named scholarships are awarded annually ranging in amounts from $1,000 to upwards of $20,000 depending on funding levels in a given year.
+Through the generosity of AUWCL friends and alumni, dozens of named scholarships are awarded annually to matriculated students ranging in amounts from $1,000 to upwards of $20,000 depending on funding levels in a given year.
 Selection criteria for these scholarships vary.
 Most commonly awards are based on financial need and/or academic achievement.
 Scholarship(s) specific to LL.M. students are denoted.
 Online MLS students are not eligible to apply for Restricted Scholarships.

-The Restricted Scholarships require a separate application, including a personal statement and resume.
+The Restricted Scholarships require a separate application, including short-answer questions and resume.
 Application procedures and selection criteria are announced in the WCL Daily email during the fall semester with the application deadline typically 2-3 weeks after the first announcement.

 The Restricted Scholarship application is announced by the AUWCL Financial Aid Office in the fall semester.
 The Restricted Scholarships application is always announced after the Myers Law Scholarship with the application link and deadline posted to the Forms webpage (when available).

-If applying for scholarships with financial need as a determining factor, complete the Free Application for Federal Student Aid (FAFSA) and the AUWCL Institutional Need-Based Grant Application preferably by the financial aid deadline.
+If applying for scholarships with financial need as a determining factor, complete the Free Application for Federal Student Aid (FAFSA) and the AUWCL Institutional Need-Based Grant Application by the March 1 financial aid deadline.
 The application is accessed from the Forms webpage (when available).

 The following is a list of Restricted Scholarships awarded in the prior academic year: